FlowAppPlatform/flow-if-else-component/README.md

 # Flow if-else component
-The component is designed using Flow SDK to evaluate an expression to true or false.
+The component evaluates an expression to true or false.

 *To use the component, in your NodeJS project, get it from npm registry*

 ```
-npm install flow-if-else-component --save
+npm i flow-if-else-component --save
 ```

 *Use the component as below*